chidubemokeke/Subgraph-Tutorial-S1-P1-ERC20/README.md

 - **generated/**: Contains auto-generated files.
   - **schema.ts**: Type definitions generated from the GraphQL schema.

-### Step 3: Defining GraphQL Entities
+### Step 3: Defining your GraphQL Entities

-In subgraph development, GraphQL entities define the data structures that your subgraph will index from Ethereum smart contracts.
+After initializing your subgraph project and setting up your directory structure, the next crucial step is to define your GraphQL entities in the schema.
+Entities represent and define the data structures that your subgraph will index from Ethereum smart contracts.
 Let's break down the entities defined in schema.graphql:

 ```gql
 type Transfer @entity(immutable: true) {